Commodity Production Costs Report

 Isobutane and Methanol Recovery.
 Initially, in a extraction column excess methanol is extracted by contact with water resulting in a methanol-water mixture and a stream containing isobutane and light end contaminants.
 The methanol-water mixture is distilled to recover methanol, that is recycled to compose the feed stream of the first reactor.
 The hydrocarbons stream from the Wash Column is then introduced into a depropanizer column to eliminate light end impurities (C3- products).
 These light ends are consumed in the process as fuel, while the C4s by-products stream, composed mainly by isobutane, is directed to the integrated unit.

-Up-to-date PDF Report
+Up-to-date Report

 Professional report based on Q3 2024 economic data, ensuring timely evaluations.